Andriy3333/4461-term-project/README.md

 1. **Echo Chamber Mechanism**: The echo chamber formation mechanism has been disabled in the current prototype as it was causing humans and bots to become isolated from each other, as noted by our developer: "It was ruining the simulation as no matter the parameters given, the humans would eventually move into smaller and smaller groups while the bots were left on the periphery."

 2. **Parameter Calibration**: Finding the right balance between parameters has been challenging.
 As our developer noted: "Parameter tuning proved to be another time-consuming obstacle.
 Finding the right balance between human satisfaction decay rates, bot creation frequencies, and network rewiring probabilities took many iterations."
-The current bot growth rate appears too high, and the human growth rate too slow compared to real Twitter statistics.

 3. **Specific Parameter Values**: While we have an idea of what ratios should be used, specific starting numbers haven't been fully determined yet, making it difficult to match the simulation to real-world data.